The Shaman Leveling Guide

 - All: Haste and Crit

 - Enhancement: Dual wield slow wpns (slow wpns hit harder.)
-Agi, Stam, Crit.
+Agi, Stam, & Crit. are the best stats.

 Gems and Enchants:

-- If you have gem sockets, and want to bother while leveling, then gem for:
+- If you have gem sockets, and want to bother with them while leveling, then gem for:

 - Resto & Elem: Int.
 Only Int.